Abdurrahman-Salah-ad-Din/graduation-project/README.md

   </a>
 </p>

 A full-stack medical diagnostic platform developed as a graduation project.
 It enables radiologists to manage patients, upload scan images, and receive AI-powered disease predictions in real time.
 It provides secure authentication for radiologists, robust management of patient records with controlled access, and seamless integration of advanced AI models for scan image analysis and disease prediction.
-Built with a Django REST API backend and a cross-platform desktop application frontend.
+Built with a Django REST API backend, a cross-platform desktop application and website.

 ---